 Since you experience thirst long enough before dehydration, the best measurement of how much water you need to drink is being aware of your body’s signal of true thirst.
 Take care not to confuse thirst for hunger – if you feel an urge for something, drink water first to see if that fulfills your need.
 Learn to differentiate your body’s requests.
 Until you have perfected tuning in to your body, use the above quantities as general guidelines.

 The majority of drinking should be done between, not along with, meals so that digestive acid and enzymes are not too diluted.
 Warm or cold is a matter of personal preference.

-When considering your drink choices avoid soda (with 3-4 tablespoons of sugar per can – a full day’s recommendation of sugar), caffeinated coffee or tea (central nervous system stimulant, mild diuretic, which encourages your body to eliminate more water), and juice (again, more sugar).
+When considering your drink choices avoid soda (with 3-4 tablespoons of sugar per can – a full day’s recommendation of sugar), caffeinated coffee or tea (a stimulant), and juice (again, more sugar).

 That leaves herbal teas and water.
 Herbal teas often are sources of bioavailable minerals.
 Consumed hot or cold, teas can provide nutrition, physiological support, and variety in your drinking pleasure.
 Organic tea is preferable, to minimize exposure to pesticides.

 Where to get the “cleanest” water is a tricky decision, and when aware of all the ramifications of our choices, could be why most of us don’t drink enough water.
 There’s often a trade-off between hydration, what’s best for the planet, and unwittingly ingesting toxins.

 - Bottled water, often more unregulated than tap water, uses several times its volume in production, not to mention the impact of non-recycled plastic bottles.